Xavier Barton Page Turning Gif Research Profile

 About Me

-My research aims to provide further insight into how ticks and tick-borne pathogens are spread throughout a landscape, particularly in Australia where a significant knowledge gap is present.
+This research aims to provide further insight into how ticks and tick-borne pathogens are spread throughout a landscape, particularly in Australia where a significant knowledge gap is present.

-Photo of Xavier Barton
+Photo of Xavier Barton in Lab holding Micro Pipette

 Publications